A meningococcal case has been confirmed in a child who attends the Abacus Child Care centre at Trevallyn.

 “The child’s closest contacts, including those in childcare, were given antibiotics in case they were carrying the meningococcal bacteria in their throat.

-“They will also be offered vaccine … people in recent contact with the child were also given information, reassurance and advice about the very small possibility of developing.”
+“They will also be offered vaccine … people in recent contact with the child were also given information, reassurance and advice about the very small possibility of developing meningococcal disease.”

 Symptoms include a headache, muscle pains, fever, drowsiness, a rash and vomiting.
 Babies may not have such symptoms but could be drowsy, floppy and not want to feed.
 People should seek medical help immediately if it’s believed they or their child may have meningococcal.